Bitcoin mining is completely legal, but be careful because authorities in many countries are still not familiar with the technology.

 Because the hash of each block is produced with the hash of the block saved before it, it becomes a digital type of a wax seal.
 It confirms that that block – and every block after it – is legitimate because if anyone tampered with it, everyone in the network would know.

 Miners compete with each other using software written especially for block mining.
 Every time someone successfully creates a hash, they receive a reward of 12.5 bitcoins, the Blockchain is updated, and everyone on the network is informed about it.
 That’s the incentive to keep the mining going and keep the transactions working.

-The protocol is designed not to accept any old hash.
-It demands certain things from a block’s hash.
+The protocol is designed not to accept old hash and it demands certain things from a block’s hash.
 There’s no way of knowing what a hash is going to look like before you create it, and as soon as you add a new piece of data in the mix, the hash becomes entirely different.

 It can take a significant number of attempts to create a block’s hash that works, and all the miners in the Bitcoin network are trying to do this at the same time.
-First, one to succeed is rewarded.
+The first one to succeed is rewarded.
 That’s how miners earn their rewards.